Pool Inspection Checklist

 Equipment Infrastructure and Yard Conditions

 Besides the equipment that actually runs the pool, there is also equipment that helps run other equipment.
 Things like plumbing lines, electrical cables, and breakers are all necessary to run the pool equipment.
 You want to make sure there are no leaky lines or damaged wires.
 You also want to make sure breakers are correctly labeled.
+This infrastructure may seem minor, but replacing or repairing electrical and plumbing work can be VERY expensive, so ensuring your pool inspector checks this is important.

 These are also important considerations because not only do you want your new yard to be visually appealing, but you also want to be able to enjoy everything safely with family and friends.